I added new locations on Sunday night, December 22, such as this one on Meadowlark Lane near 23rd Avenue.

 Here are some highlights of what Hutchinson, KS, has to offer in Christmas lights and displays in 2013.
-Some of the pictures were taken prior to this year but I have checked to see that all are lit for 2013 and I will be updating this until Christmas.
+Some of the pictures were taken prior to this year but I have checked to see that all are lit for 2013.

 First off, if you have limited time make sure you see our most unique display, the "Grandma's House" automations of Dale Hankins at 25 Countryside Drive.
 Each mechanical grandchild is on its way to Hankins' house via a different mode of transportation.